 Catherine Thompson Photos

-Catherine Thompson was sentenced to death for arranging the murder of her husband
+Catherine Thompson was convicted of the murder of her husband